A tensor network approach for chaotic time series prediction: Results

 \section{Results}

-The prediction capabilities of the TN model are demonstrated with the test metrics.
-All numerical computations were done on a laptop with 16 GB of RAM and an Intel Core i7-13620H CPU.
+The prediction capabilities of the TN and ESN models are demonstrated with the test metrics.
+Most numerical computations were done on a laptop with 16 GB of RAM and an Intel Core i7-13620H CPU.
+The optimization of the ESN and TN models took longer ($\sim 22$h and $\sim 51$h for the longest ones, respectively), so these codes were run on a cluster.
 The code is available at \url{https://github.com/RMPhys/tnrc_paper}.

-Figure \ref{fig:comparison} shows the metrics for each of the 70 target tasks.
-The blue dots represent the values of the optimized TN models, while the yellow triangles represent the predictions of the optimized ESN models.
-The first and second rows contain the error bars of the average over 100 initial conditions.
-As can be observed, the TN model performs better than the ESN model for almost all tasks.

-For the short-term memory metrics, the TN model shows a clear improvement for the first half of the tasks, while the second half displays a closer performance, especially for the Sprott family.
-We also observe a tendency of anticorrelation between sMAPE and VPT for both models: longer Lyapunov time predictability translates into smaller sMAPE errors for a single Lyapunov time.

-Regarding the long-term memory (or climate) metric, we observe a more uniform profile between models, but the TN model keeps performing better for most of tasks.
-Indeed, there are several cases where the TN model outperforms the ESN model, reaching values of the metric smaller than $10^{-6}$, while there are only a few tasks where the ESN beats the TN model.

-Notice that some tasks show a strong correlation between all the metrics for both tasks, like HenonHelies and HyperRossler, while there are instances where correlations between all the metrics appear for only one of the models.
-For example, NoseHoover shows bad metrics for the ESN model, but the sMAPE metric is much worse than the other metrics for the TN model.
-The absence of correlations for some cases indicates that the different metrics must be assessed independently to conclude the models' various prediction capabilities.

-Next, we compare the distribution of training times for both models with the optimized hyperparameters.
-Figure \ref{fig:time} displays a histogram where the $x$-axis is the CPU training time for one thread in seconds, while the $y$-axis represents the number of tasks.
-The blue and yellow columns correspond to the TN and ESN models.
-While the ESN models have a very narrow distribution, the TN models occupy a wider range of times due to the scaling of the TN algorithm with $D$ and $M$.
-However, we find that the TN models can outperform the ESN models with at least one order of magnitude less training time.